MyScript/myscript-text-web/README.md

 myscript-text-web
 =================

-The easy way to integrate handwriting recognition in your web app.
+The easy way to integrate text handwriting recognition in your web app.

 <a href="myscript.github.io/"><img src="text.gif" /></a>